lollerfirst/cashu-nfc/readme.md

 npm run merchant
 ```

-The merchant application allows you to request payments from customers through the `Request Payment` option and store them in the SQLite database, just like a cashier's cash drawer.
-You can also withdraw cash from the "drawer" as needed with the `Cash Out` option.
+The merchant application allows you to:
+* Request payments from customers through the `Request Payment` option and store them in the SQLite database, just like a cashier's cash drawer.
+* Withdraw cash from the "drawer" as needed with the `Cash Out` option.

 ## Contribute